ClickHouse/ClickHouse/docs/en/sql-reference/functions/encoding-functions.md

 ## unhex {#unhexstr}

 Performs the opposite operation of [hex](#hex).
-It interprets each pair of hexadecimal digits (in the argument) as a number and converts it to a character.
+It interprets each pair of hexadecimal digits (in the argument) as a number and converts it to the byte represented by the number.
+The return value is a binary string.

 If you want to convert the result to a number, you can use the [reverse](../../sql-reference/functions/string-functions.md#reverse) and [reinterpretAs<Type>](../../sql-reference/functions/type-conversion-functions.md#type-conversion-functions) functions.

+!!! note "Note"
+    If `unhex()` is invoked from within the `clickhouse-client`, binary strings display using UTF-8.

 Alias: `UNHEX`.